-Hill College accepts as its mission the task of providing high quality comprehensive educational programs and services.
-The college strives to enhance the educational, cultural, and economic development of its service area and to assist both individuals and the community to prepare for a more productive life.
+Hill College will provide high quality comprehensive educational programs and services.
+The college enhances the educational, cultural, and economic development of its service area and assists both individuals and the community to prepare for a more productive life.

 PURPOSES OF HILL COLLEGE